 It is okay to feel a bit smug in knowing that you will be waking up the following day feeling great without a hangover (and many at the party will be feeling like crap). 😉

-My partner and I have really enjoyed being sober during Covid.
+My partner and I really enjoy being sober.
 The act, the life, the benefits, of being sober are important to us!
 One either values being sober or values getting pissed!
 Living alcohol-free is a choice and we know and understand that there are times of temptation but there is NO going back for us!
 This is precious!
 And priceless!
 Eventually, we all must decide.
 It is a choice.

 If you are looking for festive alcohol-free alternatives to celebrate this holiday season there are so many great choices on the market now.
 We’ve discovered Heineken 0.0 beer and it is good!
 Kombucha, ginger beer with squeezed lime juice and a lime wedge over ice, Pellegrino citrus sodas mixed 50-50 with sparkling water for a not-too-sweet fizzy treat, Lagunitas Hoppy Refresher is very tasty if you like hops, I found a really sweet alcohol-free Persian drink called sekanjabin that’s kind of time-consuming but tasty – Sekanjabin (Iranian Mint Vinegar Syrup) and Total Wine in the US has a great selection of NA beers.

 I stumbled over a dusty little book recently that was a gift from my grandmother to my parents on their wedding day in 1961.
 It was published by a company called Peter Pauper Press over 60 years ago and is called “Holiday Punches, Party Bowls and Soft Drinks“.
 Before we drank mocktails and talked about @sober curious and @alcohol-free, there were people who drank and people who didn’t and people who were taking a break.

 It’s a choice – and a colorful, creative, flovorful choice to be present and alcohol free .